rancher/docs/content/rancher/v2.5/en/cluster-provisioning/hosted-kubernetes-clusters/gke/_index.md

 You can also use services from Google such as [Cloud VPN](https://cloud.google.com/network-connectivity/docs/vpn/concepts/overview) or [Cloud Interconnect VLAN](https://cloud.google.com/network-connectivity/docs/interconnect) to facilitate connectivity between your organization's network and your Google VPC.

+## Updating Kubernetes version

+The Kubernetes version of a cluster can be upgraded to any version available in the region or zone fo the GKE cluster.
+Upgrading the master Kubernetes version does not automatically upgrade worker nodes.
+Nodes can be upgraded independently.

+>**Note**
+>GKE has removed basic authentication in 1.19+.
+In order to upgrade a cluster to 1.19+, basic authentication must be disabled in the Google Cloud.
+Otherwise, an error will appear in Rancher when an upgrade to 1.19+ is attempted.
+You can follow the [Google documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/api-server-authentication#disabling_authentication_with_a_static_password).
+After this, the Kubernetes version can be updated to 1.19+ via Rancher.

 {{% /tab %}}
 {{% tab "Rancher before v2.5.8" %}}